yuriichaplia/Genshin-Impact-Fan-Website/README.md

 # Genshin
-Webpage dedicated to game named Genshin Impact
+Webpage dedicated to the game named Genshin Impact.